Do rubber screw tire plugs fix flats safely?

 Tire plugs help in emergencies and save money.
 Tire patches are more expensive but keep tires safe for longer.
 Many professionals use a combination of plugs and patches for the strongest solution.

 Drivers should choose tire plugs for quick, temporary repairs.
 They should choose patches for permanent repairs.
-SUNSOUL tire patches provide peace of mind because they work for bicycles, motorcycles, cars, trucks, and agricultural equipment.
+Certified tire repair units rated for specific vehicle classes — from bicycle (low-pressure bias-ply) through passenger vehicles and light trucks (radial-ply) to agricultural equipment (bias-ply, high-load) — are available from multiple manufacturers conforming to ISO 10424 and corresponding national standards.
 They help drivers get back on the road and stay safe.

 For long-term safety, tire patches are the best way to repair a tire.
 Drivers who want a lasting solution should seek professional patch repair services.